 -influenced riffs with occasional glimpses of traditional DM.
 "Pig squeal" vocals, which try to emulate the sound of a pig being slaughtered, are sometimes used (less commonly in recent years thanks to Complaining About Shows You Don't Like

 ).
-Brutal Deathcore bands eschew melodic stylings and often invoke Slam Death Metal tropes; some acts (Waking the Cadaver and Ingested being the most famous) essentially run a 50/50 split between the two.
+Brutal Deathcore bands eschew melodic stylings and often invoke either beatdown hardcore or slam tropes; some acts (Waking the Cadaver and Ingested being the most famous) essentially run a 50/50 split between deathcore and slam.
 Some Deathcore bands add in an overt nod to the genre's Hardcore Punk

 roots by including gang vocals.
 In the genre's more melodic forms, Symphonic Metal